Britain's Tullett in talks to buy ICAP's global broking business

 Market volatility has also been rising this year, largely led by uncertainty around the timing of an interest rate move by the U.S. Federal Reserve.
 Concerns over slowing Chinese growth, a collapse in commodity prices and increasing geopolitical instability have injected greater uncertainty to the market and capped trading volumes.

-U.S. interdealer broker BGC Partners, with a market capitalisation of $1.9 billion, kicked off consolidation in the sector in February with its purchase of rival GFI Group.
+U.S. interdealer broker BGC Partners (BGCP.O), with a market capitalization of $1.9 billion, kicked off consolidation in the sector in February with its purchase of rival GFI Group.

 Regulatory clearance given for BGC's acquisition suggests that a Tullet-ICAP deal is also likely to gain approval, analysts said.